kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 "they were very sad to hear that the suspect is such a young student who seemed to have good intentions based on his interviews in the media".

 This is just insane.
 Arresting an ethical hacker for helping a company out?
-I'll write about this topic more a bit later, but let's continue the original story with the fun part.
+I'll write more about this topic a bit later, but let's just continue the original story with the fun part!

 ## People gone mad